Covid-19 News: Ease Symptoms Of Chronic Mental Health While Indoors

 Taking part in exercise can be a free and easy way to get your mind and body in shape.

 People who experience mental health conditions can help ease unwanted symptoms and increase blood flow to the brain via exercise.
 Exercise has also been shown to boost mood, as the release of endorphins can naturally reduce stress.
-Even a few minutes of indoor exercise daily can ease stress, increase your self-esteem and may help you sleep better.
+Even a few minutes of indoor exercise daily can ease stress, increase your self-esteem, and help you sleep better.

 If you're looking for ways to keep fit and get moving indoors, it may help to turn to options available on your phone.
 Both the Apple App Store and Google Play Store can offer a wide variety of entertainment and exercise-based apps that you can do from the comfort of your home.
 Health and wellness apps may also include resources for healthy nutrition information and targeted workouts that are guided by fitness experts.